-Because since recently, whenever I update Docker, my docker-machine command is gone and I keep forgetting how to re-install it: This is to safe time next time it happens.
+Because since recently, whenever I update Docker, my docker-machine command is gone and I keep forgetting how to re-install it: This is to save time next time it happens.
 Instructions provided on docker/machine Github.

 Just a repost to remember: How to install VirtualBox Guest Additions on a GUI-less Ubuntu server host